How speeding causes car accidents, catastrophic injuries, and fatalities

 You have legal rights.
 We'll help protect them.

-After an accident caused by a speeding driver, you may be entitled to compensation for medical bills, lost wages and other expenses due to your injuries.
-If the driver who hit you was acting especially recklessly - for instance, by driving at an unreasonably high speed or weaving in and out of traffic - an experienced attorney may even be able to pursue punitive damages, which are designed to punish the reckless driver and send a strong message to the community.
+Whether or not speeding was the main cause of your accident, as an injured crash victim, you may be entitled to compensation for medical bills, lost wages and other expenses.
+If the driver who hit you was acting especially recklessly - for instance, by driving at an unreasonably high speed or weaving in and out of traffic - an experienced speeding accident attorney may even be able to pursue punitive damages, which are designed to punish the driver and send a strong message to the community.

 Remember that personal injury claims arising from high-speed accidents move fast.
 Evidence disappears.
 Witnesses' memories fade.
-That's why you need an attorney on your side as soon as possible.
+That's why you need a Georgia car accident attorney with experience handling speeding accidents on your side as soon as possible.
 Contact us today.
 Call 1-800-898-HAYS.